ngeng485/Nathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KaO6494poDA?si=Dcq0TE6nbwQL6Ol9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The process I have made from this starter has shown me to keep trying and to put more effort in building.
 Challenges I may face in my future milestones would be to code, because coding is a bit difficult.
-There may be lost My plan for my Robot Arm project is to first make sure that
+Building would also be difficult becasue I would need to be careful and not lose pieces of screws and nuts.
+My plan for my Robot Arm project is to first make sure that the servos and joysticks work, finsh the hardware, finish coding, and finish the modifications.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.